sahinf/PTDatabaseApp/README.md

 - Designing with constraints: The predefined design system makes it easier to build visually consistent UI
 - Responsive design: `@media` breakpoints can easily be factored in through the `sm`, `md`, `lg`, `xl`, and `2xl` prefixes
 - Hover, focus, and other states: Inline styles cannot target states like hover or focus, while Tailwind's state variants make it easy through prefixes.

+In this project, Tailwind directives are located in [app.css](./src/app.css)

+## daisyUI

+[daisyUI](https://daisyui.com/components/) is a Tailwind CSS component library.
+There are a million of component libraries to choose from when using `Svelte` and `Tailwind`.
+I chose this because I liked their components.